Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Welfare Maximization with Many Agents

 \begin{remark} As pointed out by \cite{mailath1990asymmetric} in their Theorem 2, if $c_n \leq n(\mu - \delta)$ for some $\delta \in (0,\mu)$, then the efficient (first-best) provision probability should converge to one.
-Therefore, no DSIC, EPIR and AEABB mechanism can be AE when $c_n = \omega(\sqrt{n}) \cap o(n)$. \end{remark}
+In such circumstances, our Theorem \ref{thm:tightness} implies that no incentive compatible, individually rational and eventually ex-ante budget balanced mechanism can be asymptotically efficient when $c_n$ grows faster than the $\sqrt{n}$-rate. \end{remark}

-Proposition \ref{prop:tightness} is an enhancement to the results in \cite{mailath1990asymmetric} in two ways.
+Theorem \ref{thm:tightness} is an enhancement of the results in \cite{mailath1990asymmetric} in two ways.
 First, in that paper, the authors show that the provision probability converges to zero when the cost grows proportionally with the number of agents.
-Here, we relax that condition to $c_n = \omega(\sqrt{n})$.
-Second, \cite{mailath1990asymmetric} show that the provision probability is $O(n^{-1/4})$ when the cost grows proportionally with the number of agents.
-This convergence rate can be made more precisely to $O(n^{-1/2})$ using our result in Proposition \ref{prop:tightness}.
+Here, we show that any rate of $c_n$ faster than $\sqrt{n}$ gives the same negative result.
+Second, \cite{mailath1990asymmetric} illustrate that the provision probability converges at the $n^{-1/4}$-rate when the cost grows proportionally with the number of agents.
+This convergence rate can be refined to the faster $n^{-1/2}$-rate using our result in Theorem \ref{thm:tightness}.